A True Lightweight

 The Swiss pocket knife Crono N5 is a modern interpretation of the Swiss Army knife.
 Its construction makes it super light and flat.
 You can easily fan it out by a right movement.
 Using your fingernails for that is a thing of the past.
 Blade and awl are getting sharped in Solingen (Germany).

 It is for every day use.
-German steel and Swiss precision work makes it to a great toll.
+German steel and Swiss precision work makes it to a great tool.
 Due to its flat construction it is unbelievable space saving.
 The Swiss pocket knife is so sharp it cuts through ropes like butter.

 Lumberjac – Lifestyle and gear guide cut for the modern mountain man wrote an article about the pocket knife Crono N5.